taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

     circ.storage.sort_by_key()
 );

-// let's view the dependency graph: we need to do some prework
+// let's take a look at the time ordering graph; we need to do some prework to do that:
 // first put everything into the storage circ.measure_and_store_all();
 // to make the assert work we need a storage with an determinitic iterator; you probably